AdrianFernandezGarcia/JavaFlix/README.md

 # JavaFlix
-JavaFx Movies Application.
-This is a JavaFX application developed using JavaFX Scene Builder, NetBeans and Maven.
+This is a JavaFX movies application developed using JavaFX Scene Builder, NetBeans and Maven.